 A significant part of the on-line LPP experience is your having access to coaches – all of whom I have trained, with the core counselors having worked with me in my residential treatment program.
-These counselors will provide feedback to you on your exercises, and you can access them via Skype for one-on-one sessions.
+Your coach will provide feedback to you on your exercises, and you can access them via Skype for one-on-one sessions.

 In fact, I believe that the LPP, as an online treatment for alcoholism and other addictions, is better tailored for individuals than was my residential program, where economics dictated that people only meet in groups with the counselors.
 The on-line LPP allows you to proceed at your own pace, follow your own direction, and focus on your greatest personal needs.

 Please read the accompanying material to find out exactly how the on-line LPP works.
 I’ve also included the first chapter of my 7 Tools To Beat Addiction book so that you can check out my approach for yourself.
 Of course, the on-line LPP involves more – much more – including the experience of years of providing residential treatment.

 I think that, in reading these materials, you will see that the on-line Life Process Program provides a proven and effective method of achieving recovery.
 What’s more, you can do the program conveniently from your own computer, in a way that fits best with your own needs and life.
 And you can do it at a fraction of the cost for participants in a residential program.